 So if you want striking visuals and great content reproduction the Samsung Galaxy S22 is a solid choice, but if you want something better, the S22+ is worthy of consideration.

 Samsung has done an excellent job in the software side of things.
 One UI 4.0 is a well-balanced Android 12 skin that is easy to just set up and forget for casual users.
 If you want to learn everything you can do with it, I highly recommend that you read our One UI 4.0 Review.

 Samsung surprised with a particularly long update warranty for the S22's launch.
 The S22 started with four years of Android updates and five years of security updates.
 If you buy the phone one year later, you have to deduct one year each.
 However, you can start the update to OneUI 5, Samsung's latest operating system, right out of the box.

 OneUI 5 is based on Android 13 and offers some new features.
 You can find out how Samsung's latest operating system performs in everyday use in our review of OneUI 5.
 You can keep an eye on the latest updates for Samsung phones in the linked overview.

 Testing the performance of the Samsung Galaxy S22 was quite tricky.
 Samsung has once again fragmented its products by using two different chips .
 The one we are testing here is the European version, which features the Exynos 2200 that was co-developed with AMD which fails to impress us.

-- Good thermal throttling won't burn your hands off
+- Good thermal throttling, so that you don't burn your hands.

 In the CPU tests, the Exynos 2200 manages a considerable score of 1,158 in single-core and 3,414 in multi-core in GeekBench 5.
 This is a bit better than with the Snapdragon 8g1 that we had the chance to test in the Oppo Find X5 Pro, which scored 846 / 3,324.
 But keep in mind that this performance is different even between devices with the same SoC, so the Samsung S22 with the Snapdragon could be anywhere between.